 - Draft: The review has not yet been distributed to reviewers and approvers. - Active: Reviewers and approvers have been notified about the review.
 Reviewers and approvers can view and comment on the review contents.
-Approvers can also approve or disapprove of review contents.

-- Closed: Reviewers and approvers can no longer comment on the review contents after the review is closed.
+Approvers can also approve or disapprove of review contents. - Closed: Reviewers and approvers can no longer comment on the review contents after the review is closed.
 Approvers can no longer approve or disapprove the review contents. - Description: Provides a description of the review.

-Your instance administrator can configure standard properties for each standard artifact type.
+In addition to the default system properties, your project administrator can configure custom properties for each artifact type.